 Zain returned to Sweden and decided to focus his efforts on singing instead of producing.
 His R&B style of music is greatly influenced by his Islamic faith.

-He released his debut album in 2009, entitled Thank You Allah.
-Zain has performed in North America, the UK, Indonesia, and Malaysia, where he has had the most success.
+In 2009, he released his debut album, entitled Thank You Allah.
+Zain has also performed in North America, the UK, Indonesia, and Malaysia, where he has had the most success.

 4. Nancy Ajram

 She has sold over 30 million records worldwide.
-Ajram won 3 World Music Awards, including her first in 2008, which made her the youngest Arab performer to receive one.
+Ajram won three World Music Awards, including her first in 2008, which made her the youngest Arab performer to receive one.

 5. Wael Kfoury